-- Does it make you sad to see a kid who can't find anyone to play with? - Do you like to watch people open presents even when you don't get a present? - If you see a kid who is crying, do you feel sad? - Do you get upset when you see someone being hurt? - Do you believe that kids who have no friends probably don't want any?
+- Does it make you sad to see a kid who cannot find anyone to play with? - Do you like to watch people open presents even when you do not get a present? - If you see a kid who is crying, do you feel sad? - Do you get upset when you see someone being hurt? - Do you believe that kids who have no friends probably do not want any?